sihost/arp-spoofer/README.md

 This uses kernel to manipulate the ARP table entries in order to evade anti-cheat measures.
 This has support for multiple entries and can easily be expanded on to be a lot better.
+I'm aware this is already public knowledge though I haven't seen any pastes that have full manipulaion for the tables themselves.